Terriao/OpenJND/README.md

 ```

 When you use a specific method, please also cite the corresponding original paper, listed in the [Method catalogue](#method-catalogue).

 ---

+## Community

+OpenJND is released under the **MIT License** and hosted on [GitHub](https://github.com/Terriao/OpenJND), with a synchronised mirror on the [OpenI](https://openi.pcl.ac.cn/OpenDatasets/OpenJND?lang=en-US) platform maintained by Peng Cheng Laboratory.
+Since its first public release, the project has accumulated a steady following of stars, forks, and external contributors, and the maintainers continue to merge community-submitted improvements on a rolling basis.

+The repository follows standard open-source engineering practice:

+- **Testing.** Each language port carries its own test suite — unit tests on the masking primitives (luminance adaptation, DCT subbands, PCA components) and integration tests that re-derive every JND map shown in this README.
+The full suite runs on every push via GitHub Actions.
+- **Documentation.** Beyond this README, each method subdirectory contains a language-specific README, parameter notes, and a runnable minimal example.
+A long-form documentation site with a tutorial gallery is on the [roadmap](#roadmap).
+- **Continuous integration.** Two branches are kept live: `main` for tagged stable releases and `dev` for ongoing work.
+Both are built and tested independently so that downstream users can pin to whichever guarantees they need.
+- **Contributor onboarding.** The repository ships a `CONTRIBUTING.md`, issue templates (bug report, feature request, new-method proposal), and a pull-request template that prompts for the unified interface, a runnable example, and at least one unit test.

+Contributions are welcomed on any of the items listed in the [Roadmap](#roadmap), and especially on porting methods to the language slots currently marked `—` in the [Method index](#method-index).

+---